mbaumer/us_hep_funding/docs/_states/WI.md

 [Back to top](#top)
 ## WI-06 -- Rep. Glenn Grothman (R) -- [Wikipedia](https://en.wikipedia.org/wiki/WI-06)
 ### Committees
-Glenn Grothman is the #3 Democrat on the House Subcommittee on Higher Education and Workforce Development
+Glenn Grothman is the #3 Republican on the House Subcommittee on Higher Education and Workforce Development

-Glenn Grothman is the #3 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+Glenn Grothman is the #3 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```